buildo/smooth-release/README.md

 #### Custom settings
 - Every config value used by `smooth-release` is overridable: jump to [`.smooth-releaserc`](https://github.com/FrancescoCioria/smooth-release#smooth-releaserc) section to know more about it.
-- You can run or turn off specific modules by passing a set of CLI arguments: jump to [`CLI arguments`](https://github.com/FrancescoCioria/smooth-release#cli-arguments) section to know more about it.
+- You can run or turn off specific tasks also by passing a set of CLI arguments: jump to [`CLI arguments`](https://github.com/FrancescoCioria/smooth-release#cli-arguments) section to know more about it.

 ## What it does